 Government watchdog SaferProducts.gov has received numerous reports of exploding pressure cookers – most involve the Power Pressure Cooker XL.
 These accidents have left many consumers severely burned, requiring emergency medical attention and costly treatments.

-To date, SaferProducts.gov has received nine reports of the Power Pressure Cooker XL.
+To date, SaferProducts.gov has received twelve reports describing apparent malfunctions of the Power Pressure Cooker XL.
 Eleven of these reports say the machine exploded during operation.